BZoennchen/Pages/_posts/2023-04-23-wekinator.md

 </div>
 <br>

-This is a complex challenge, and several questions arise: How does $f$ look like?
+This is a complex challenge, and several questions arise: How does $$f$$ look like?
 How can we implement it?

 ### Reasoning about the World

-Before the advent of machine learning, we would have addressed this problem using the "traditional way" of abstract reasoning and programming to implement the function $f$ directly via code.
+Before the advent of machine learning, we would have addressed this problem using the "traditional way" of abstract reasoning and programming to implement the function $$f$$ directly via code.
 This approach involves roughly six steps:

 1. observer and analyse the system